mtrevisan/Boxon/README.md

 - Added `originator` variable (and its getter) to ComposeResponse to hold the given objects used to create the message.
 - Added/modified javadocs to better explain some classes.
 - Removed ComposeResponse.getErrors as it is useless.
+- Removed BindInteger.unsigned and BitReader.getInteger(int, ByteOrder, boolean) as they are useless.
 - Enhanced the exception message thrown if the type of BitReader.get(Class, ByteOrder) is not recognized.

 <a name="changelog-1.0.0"></a>